BioDepot/BioDepot-workflow-builder/README.md

 ##### Optional parameters screen
-Additional optional entries are optional flags and parameters that are not required for program execution.
-When these are present, they are displayed by clicking on the optional entires tab.
+Additional optional entries are flags and parameters that are not required for program execution.
+When these are present, they are displayed by clicking on the optional entries tab.
 ![](./docs/images/optional.png)

 ##### Console screen